 1879 – Mary Baker Eddy heads the newly created First Church of Christ, Scientist.

-Through special Congressional legislation, Belva Lockwood becomes the first woman admitted to try a case before the Supreme Court.
+Through special Congressional legislation, Belva Lockwood became the first woman admitted to trying a case before the Supreme Court.

 1880 – Paiute Indian leader Sarah Winnemucca protests conditions on Indian reservations.